 We believe everyone deserves a place to call home.
 It can be hard to deal with other challenges when you don’t have a roof over your head, which is why we offer many housing programs to help people with diverse needs who require varying levels of support.
 We provide a recovery-based model of supportive housing for people living with complex mental health and/or addiction challenges in both Toronto Community Housing (TCH) and Simcoe County Housing (SCH).

-Shared supportive housing is available for young people experiencing their first psychotic episode, usually between the ages of 16 and 26.
+Shared supportive housing is available for young people with mental health and substance use challenges, usually between the ages of 16 and 25.
 These young people receive specialized, recovery-focused care while remaining close to home and the natural support system provided by their family, friends, work and school.